fireflylearning/pattern-library/README.md

     - and perform end-to-end tests.
 - Any additional assets such as pre-existing source files are copied to the build folder.

+## Common Issues

+- node-gyp rebuild errors:

+    ```
+    > node-gyp rebuild

+    SOLINK_MODULE(target) Release/.node
+    ld: library not found for -lgcc_s.10.5
+    clang: error: linker command failed with exit code 1 (use -v to see invocation)
+    make: *** [Release/.node] Error 1
+    gyp ERR! build error
+    ```

+    **Resolution:** Usually there is an issue with resolving paths to required `C` libraries.
+See [this stackoverflow page for an example of the error and solution](http://stackoverflow.com/questions/31936170/npm-the-ld-library-not-found-for-lgcc-s-10-5-on-on-os-x-el-capitain)
+- babel dependency errors:

+    ```
+    ERROR in ./blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button-component/_src/templates/list.jsx
+    Module not found: Error: Cannot resolve module 'babel-runtime/helpers/possibleConstructorReturn' in C:\Git-repos\pattern-library\blocks\core\ff_module\ff_module-dropdown-button\ff_module-dropdown-button-component\_src\templates
+    ```
+    **Resolution:** Babel requires a large amount of interlinked packages and the versions must be internally consistent to be resolved correctly.
+Unfortunately there are issues with olders version of npm not installing correctly versioned packages.
+Update npm to resolve this issue.